 Scope and Limits

 The general scope of this project does seem to be possible to do in the allotted time, as the project itself is reasonable for six people to create.
-We have however placed some limits on creating this application to deal with scope creep and help us meet and manage our time and work commitments on this project.
+We have, however, placed some limits on creating this application to deal with scope creep and help us meet and manage our time and work commitments on this project.

-One of these limits has been the amount of mini games we will produce, as it stands now, we only plan to add two.
-Ideally if time and scope constraints weren’t an issue, we would want to add many more mini games to the application.
+One of these limits has been the number of mini-games we will produce, as it stands now, we only plan to add two.
+Ideally, if time and scope constraints weren’t an issue, we would want to add many more mini-games to the application.

 Another limit on our project is the number of flashcards we will create and supply with the application.
-A set of twenty is a rather modest number, however creating more than twenty would be ideal.
+A set of twenty is a rather modest number.
+Ideally, we would have many more.
 An ESL flashcard application such as this should have at least 200 or so cards in a stock version.
-A way to get around this limitation in scope is to allow users to create and add their own flashcards if required, but ideally more should be bundled with the stock application.
+We plan an enhancement where the users may create their own flashcards, but we would prefer more flashcards bundled with the stock application.

 Tools and Technologies

 Our project will require a small collection of different hardware and software to achieve our goals.
-Listed below is the hardware and software that we will require along with our groups experience with these tools and technologies.
+We have listed below the hardware and software that we need and the experience within the group using these tools.

 Software required:

 Unity3D (v2019.2.17f1) - License is free for non-commercial use and educational use.
-This will be used to create the actual application using the Unity3D framework.
+Used for creating the actual application using the Unity3D framework.

 Microsoft Visual Studio (v15.9.17)– License is free for non-commercial use and educational use.
-This will be used for the programming aspects of the application development in conjunction with Unity3D.
+Used for the programming aspects of the application development in conjunction with Unity3D.

 Gimp (v2.10.8) – License is free for non-commercial use and educational use.
-This will be used for flashcard image creation.
+Used for flashcard image creation.

-GitHub – This will be used to help us collaborate our work and host our website under a GitHub page.
+GitHub – used to help us collaborate our work and host our website under a GitHub page.

-Trello – This will be used to help us organise our workload.
+Trello – used to help us organise our workload.

-Slack – This will be used for all text correspondence between the team
+Slack – used for all text correspondence between the team

-Discord – This will be used for our weekly voice meetings.
+Discord – used for our weekly voice meetings.

 INCOMPLETE: WHATEVER VIDEO EDITING SOFTWARE WE USE TO CREATE THE PRESENTATION VIDEO?